The motivation for learning shouldn’t stop after college.

 6.)
 Watch “Success” Focused Inspirational Videos/Podcasts

-As you venture through life, there are many occasions and situations where you will feel unmotivated and require a lift to move forward.
+As you venture through life, you will feel unmotivated and require a lift to move forward in many occasions and situations.

-Learning has the power to help you improve your economic status and invigorate your self-esteem.
+Learning can help you improve your economic status and invigorate your self-esteem.

 Just as you use inspirational broadcasts and messages to lift your mood, you can use them to inspire you to learn, grow, and achieve.